TBEGroup/Black-In-Time/README.md

 ## Overview
 ### Description
-Hillstagram is a HBCU inclusive social media app.
-Hillstagram will allow users to interact with other students from different Historically Black Colleges and Universities.
-Hillstagram will be similar to the Instagram platform, allowing users to post pictures with captions, like users photos and comment.
+Black In Time is a book app that feautures African American authors.
+Black In Time will allow users to browse different stories, aritcles, and books by black creators.

 ### App Evaluation
-- **Category:Hilstagram
+- **Category:Black In Time
 - **Mobile:iOS
 - **Story:
 - **Market: HBCU students and alumni